Net Zero Emerging Concepts and Technologies (ECT-NS) Research Program - Nova Scotia

 About the program

-The Net Zero Emerging Concepts and Technologies (ECT) Research Program will help to expedite this process.
-The ECT Research Program seeks to identify gaps in carbon-reduction pathways for hard-to-abate emissions and to support made-in-Nova Scotia solutions to reduce greenhouse gas emissions required to achieve net-zero by 2050.
+The Net Zero Emerging Concepts and Technologies (ECT) Research Program will help to expedite this process of moving from the laboratory into the market.
+The ECT-NS Research Program seeks to identify gaps in carbon-reduction pathways for hard-to-abate emissions and to support made-in-Nova Scotia solutions to reduce greenhouse gas emissions required to achieve net-zero by 2050.
 The priority research themes include decarbonization of fishing vessels and ferry fleets, nature-based solutions, direct air capture, agricultural emissions, electricity system challenges post 2030 and long term energy storage.
-Additional themes may be added for Call #2 and will be included in the updated applicant guide when it is made available.
+Additional themes may be added for each call and will be included in the updated applicant guide when it is made available.

-The ECT Research Program is a three-year recurring Open Call program that will make R&D investments in two areas:
+The ECT-NS Research Program is a three-year recurring open call program that will make R&D investments in two areas:

 1. fostering conceptual, early-stage genesis of novel technologies in Nova Scotia, and